jegarsg/dev-jegarsg/README.md

-# 👋 Hi there, I'm Jegars G!
+# 👋 Hi there, I'm Jegars Ginting!

 Welcome to my GitHub profile!
 I'm passionate about technology, coding, and contributing to open-source projects.
 Here's a little about me: